Twan Mrat Naing: Arrests of family members

 On 10 July 2019, Aung Mrat Kyaw, Twan Mrat Naing's younger brother and five other Arakanese were detained by the Singaporean government and deported to Myanmar, where they were arrested shortly after arriving.
 Singapore's home ministry said the detained individuals had organized and mobilized some members of the Myanmar community in Singapore to support the Arakan Army, and its political wing, the United League of Arakan.

 On 18 October 2019, the younger sister of Twan Mrat Naing, Moe Hnin Phyu and her husband, Kyaw Naing, were arrested at the Yangon International Airport after they returned from Chiang Mai, Thailand and are currently being questioned.
-They are accused of being connected to the seizure of explosive devices in Mandalay according to Zaw Htay, the spokesperson of the State Counsellor's Office.
+They are accused of being connected to the seizure of explosive devices in Mandalay, according to Zaw Htay, the spokesperson of the State Counsellor's Office.

-On 6 December 2019, Twan Mrat Naing's wife Hnin Zar Phyu and her two children were detained by Thai immigration officials in Chiang Mai, when she went there to extend her visa.
+On 6 December 2019, Hnin Zar Phyu and her two children were detained by Thai immigration officials in Chiang Mai when she went there to extend her visa.
 The Chiang Mai office of the Thailand Immigration Bureau arrested her due to the presence of her name on the list of people affiliated with the Arakan Army, which was provided by the Myanmar government.
 On 25 February 2020, the detained family left for Switzerland under the political asylum initiated by the UNHCR.

 On 9 June 2021, Aung Myat Kyaw, Moe Hnin Phyu and her husband were released from prison after all charges against them were dropped.
 The release happened after the Tatmadaw took power in a coup d'état earlier that year.